Permissionless-Software-Foundation/slp-tokens.com/docs/data.md

 - **Mutable Data** - Data that can change over time.
 - **Immutable Data** - Data that is fixed at the time of token creation.
 It can never be changed once set.
 - **Genesis Data** - Data written directly to the blockchain to create the token.
+This data is also immutable.

 Of the three, mutable data is the most interesting.
 Because a token can track data that changes over time, the token can represent items that also change over time.
-Some use-cases could be a video game character, a product as it travels through a supply chain, websites or social media content.
+Some use-cases could be a video game character as it levels up, a product as it travels through a supply chain, websites or social media content.
 Anything that needs to be tracked and changed over time.
 The mutable data can even contain software code that interacts with other software.

 Even after the token leaves the possession of the token creator, the creator can retain the ability to update the mutable data.
 This allows artists to obtain royalties and enforce purchase contracts.

-[Here is an example](https://slp-token.fullstack.cash/?tokenid=c9a6ed5c0cdef4f1ea8b71442fb75645cec3078e740db555320a16d5bbe94d74) of a token with all three data types defined above.
+[Here is an example](https://explorer.tokentiger.com/?tokenid=5e9f1eca58a85aec9878728c14a31394828449ae101bed272a9218d3236700ff) of a token with all three data types defined above.

 ## Specifications